MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/configure-proxy.md

 ---
-author: sptramer
+author: dbradish-microsoft
-ms.author: sttramer
+ms.author: dbradish
-manager: carmonm
-ms.date: 05/28/2019
+ms.date: 07/05/2023
 ms.topic: include
-ms.service: azure-cli
 ms.custom: devx-track-azurecli
 ---
 If you're unable to connect to an external resource due to a proxy, make sure that you've correctly set the `HTTP_PROXY` and `HTTPS_PROXY` variables in your shell.
 You will need to contact your system administrator